-Beyond the Pill is working to transform contraceptive care by bringing our evidence-based training on IUDs and implants to health care providers and educators throughout the US.
+Beyond the Pill is working to transform contraceptive care by bringing our evidence-based training on contraception, including IUDs and implants, to health care providers and educators throughout the US.
 These trainings focus on best practices and help patients access the full range of birth control methods, while respecting their autonomy in reproductive health decisions.

 Key features of on-site training

 - CME-accredited – clinicians can earn up to 7.5 credit hours toward CME and CE requirements.

 - All staff approach – trainings have the greatest impact when all staff participate (clinicians, educators, managers, front desk, billing, outreach staff, etc.).